USOPC Brand Guidelines

 Editorial content

-specific products or services, the concept/idea must be submitted for advance USOPC and UF Health marketing review and approval to ensure accuracy and compliance with product categories and other contractual terms.
-If there is a question about whether or not an item is editorial, please contact UF Health Communications at marketreq@shands.ufl.edu so we can understand the publication and how the content has been created.
+If an article or feature focuses on the UF Health and USOPC relationship or promotes specific products or services, the concept/idea must be submitted for advance USOPC and UF Health marketing review and approval to ensure accuracy and compliance with product categories and other contractual terms.
+If you have a question about whether an item is editorial, please contact UF Health Communications at marketreq@shands.ufl.edu so we can understand the publication and how the content was created.

 Please note that this guideline applies to content about athletes as well as to general content.